-From Dim Sum to Roast Duck: 25 Best Cantonese Dishes You Must Try!
+From Dim Sum to Roast Duck: 25 Best Cantonese Dishes to Try!

-Cantonese food is a delicious type of Chinese cuisine originating from Guangdong province in southeast China.
-It is one of the most popular regional Chinese cuisines - even outside of Asia - and is widely recognised for its use of fresh ingredients, subtle flavours, and distinct cooking methods.
+Cantonese food is a delicious type of Chinese cuisine.
+It originates from Guangdong province in southeast China and is one of the most popular regional Chinese cuisines - even outside of Asia.
+It is widely recognised for its use of fresh ingredients, subtle flavours, and distinct cooking methods.

 At the heart of Cantonese cuisine lie a whole host of delicious dishes including the likes of dim sum and roasted meats.
 In this article, we'll share our list of 25 popular Cantonese dishes that we simply love and think you should definitely try!